robotframework/robotframework/doc/releasenotes/rf-7.0a1.rst

 Framework 6.1 (`#4234`__) and now that support is extended also to library keywords (`#4710`_).
 The syntax works so that if the function or method implementing the keyword accepts more arguments than there are embedded arguments, the remaining arguments can be passed in as normal arguments.
-For example, a keyword below can be used as the test after it demonstrates:
+For example, the keyword and its usage shown below demonstrate this:

 .. sourcecode:: python